sveltejs/sapper/site/content/docs/05-layouts.md

 ### Nested routes

-Suppose we don't just have a single `/settings` page, but instead have nested pages like `/settings/profile` and `/settings/notifications` with a shared submenu (for an real-life example, see [github.com/settings](https://github.com/settings)).
+Suppose we don't just have a single `/settings` page, but instead have nested pages like `/settings/profile` and `/settings/notifications` with a shared submenu (for a real-life example, see [github.com/settings](https://github.com/settings)).

 We can create a layout that only applies to pages below `/settings` (while inheriting the root layout with the top-level nav):